 Behavioral segmentation is one of the four types of market segmentation – others include demographic, geographic, and psychographic.
-The followings are some main variables/factors considering which behavioral segments are identified and targeted.
+The following are some main variables/factors considering which behavioral segments are identified and targeted.

 Benefit probably is the most common behavioral segment among all.
 It is a fact that consumers use any product or service because they desire to gain some benefit from it.